 Mateo Gutiérrez is a Brooklyn NY based contemporary artist working in themes relating to empire, colonialism, consumption, identity, violence and media.
 He is a foreign born national who lived in several countries before moving to the United States at the age of sixteen.
-Mateo shut down his studio in 2010 and destroyed all of his work in disgust with the state of the world.
-He began working again in 2018 after tracing his family origins through Spain, Nicaragua, Guatemala and Puerto Rico.
-He earned his BA in philosophy from UC Berkeley, and his MFA in painting from UT Austin.
+He earned his BA in philosophy from the University of California at Berkeley, and his MFA in painting from the University of Texas at Austin.

 THE MATERIALS I USE